execas/execas.github.io/_posts/2020-01-02-buffer-overflow-getting-a-root-shell.md

 On 32-bit systems "/bin/sh -p" shellcode is easy to create since arguments to functions are passed on the stack, but on 64-bit it's difficult since registers are used to pass arguments (the string with the "-p" option is too long for a register).

-> We'll look more at the challenges of writing shellcode in a later chapter.
+> We'll look more at the challenges of writing shellcode in a later post.

 An alternative to using the `-p` option is to use a shellcode which first runs `setuid()` to set the user identity to uid 0 (root), then execute a shell.
 Let's grab a shellcode from shell-storm.org.